 Never immerse an electric waffle maker in water.

 You never want to use anything pointy or sharp to clean up the crevices in your waffle maker; this will damage the nonstick coating and lead to more difficult clean-up in the future.

-Cast iron kitchen tools have two enemies: corrosion and the loss of their "season" or non-stick coating.
+Cast iron has two enemies: corrosion and the loss of their “season” or non-stick coating.

 Oil your cast iron waffle maker before cooking, wipe it down with a paper towel or a damp cloth once it’s cooled, and avoid soap at all costs!

 You can also clean cast iron with a bit of steam; if your waffle iron is heavily coated in congealed batter, add water to the grid and heat it.
-The steam will help release the batter; be prepared to re-season the waffle maker at this point.
+The steam will help release the batter.

 Waffles are a delicious combination of sugar, fat, flour and heat.
 The batter needs to contain enough fat to help in the releasing process and prevent sticking.